 - Establish worldwide guidelines for safe drinking water and consumer products

 - Advanced laboratory classes in chemistry and biochemistry utilizing state-of-the-art instrumentation

 - Experiential learning in the research laboratory

 - Work alongside faculty and graduate students on federally funded research projects that can lead to publications in scientific journals.
-Chemistry faculty are published 45 to 50 times each year.
+Chemistry faculty are published as many as 50 times each year.